 It’s important to know how a job candidate relates to teammates they don’t jive with on a personal level.
 Working in a professional environment means having the maturity to show mutual respect and empathy for people you don’t always agree with.
-Get to the heart of how the potential hire deals with people who they may not see eye-to-eye with.
+Get to the heart of how the potential hire deals with people with who they may not see eye-to-eye.

 Interview Question 8

 “If you could only have three leadership qualities, which ones would you choose and why?”

 Leadership isn’t just for people with executive or managerial titles.
 Every individual you hire needs to be capable of displaying good leadership skills, whether that’s leading themselves or leading others.

 When responding to this interview question, people give insight into their leadership style.
 They also tell hiring managers what is important to them and what traits they believe great leaders need.

 As someone who is in a leadership role in the organization, this also provides a great opportunity to get feedback from an outsider.
 Are all of these traits evident in the company?
 If not, how could lacking aspects of leadership be addressed?
 If this person is applying for a management role, how could they contribute to filling in the organization’s gaps?
 When filling a void within a company, these are important questions to consider during the hiring process.

 “If you knew the sky was truly red, instead of blue, but no one else could see it, how would you convince others it’s red?”